Okipa/laravel-bootstrap-components/README.md

 ### Multilingual use case

-Call this component in your view:
+Call this component to display it in your blade view:

 ```blade
 {{-- Helper style --}}